 - Easier cleanup - You can remove the entire subscription when finished with the project.

-- Convenient partitioning of resource quotas - Protect other critical workloads from possible resource throttling by isolating the Avere vFXT clients and cluster in a single subscription.
-This avoids conflict when bringing up a large number of clients for a high-performance computing workflow.
+- Convenient partitioning of resource quotas - Isolate the Avere vFXT clients and cluster in a single subscription to protect other critical workloads from possible resource throttling.
+This separation prevents conflict when bringing up a large number of clients for a high-performance computing workflow.

 Locate your client compute systems close to the vFXT cluster.
 Back-end storage can be more remote.